 Training with disabilities and other needs

 Here at Essex Teacher Training we are committed to offering all prospective trainees the opportunity to gain QTS.
-If you have a specific need, we can discuss this with you at interview and agree a suitable level of support.
+Please let us know if you have a specific need and/or require any adjustments at the interview stage or throughout the ITT programme.

 For support and advice, you can speak to a Get Into Teaching

 adviser for free.
 They’re all experienced teachers who can help you to prepare your application, book school

 You can also call Get Into Teaching free of charge on 0800 389 2500, or